WasFia3/unity-course-progress/README.md

 # Unity Internship Progress

-🍄 This repo contains everything for my Unity internship as part of Birzeit University course — including Unity applications and documentation for the lectures.
+🍄 This repo contains everything for my Unity internship as part of Birzeit University Practical training course — including Unity applications and documentation for the lectures.

 ## 📁 Folder Structure